raghuugare/rags_SICP/README.md

 This course was traditionally taught using the [Scheme][link_Scheme] language, which is a dialect of [LISP][link_LISP].

-This repo contains my programs as I sail through the awesome SICP, 'blue wizard' book, as it is popularly known.
+This repo contains my programs as I sail through the awesome SICP, the 'Wizard book', as it is popularly known.

-It's a MUST-have book & MUST-watch series of lectures indeed...! :)
+It's a MUST-have book & the accompanying lectures of 1980's are also MUST-watch indeed...! :)

 Cheers!